Film and pod

 Film a lecture or presentation

 LUSEM does not recommend that entire lectures are filmed or streamed.
-It is much better to provide shorter film clips, that can easily be filmed by your own computer.
+It is much better to provide shorter film clips, that can easily be filmed by your own computer. or at the LUSEM Studio, the so called OBT Studio.
 However, information of additional resources are found below:

 On your own computer

 Film a lecture or presentation on Zoom and publish it on Canvas via Canvas Studio.
 See detailed instructions under "Canvas for online teaching".
 We recommend using a pair of headsets or headphones with a microphone for better sound.

 LUSEM’s studio, ’The OBT Studio’

 At LUSEM we have a new, for staff bookable film studio for film production located in the old library in EC1.

 LUSEM’s own, for staff bookable, pod studio is located in EC3:106.
 Yopu can eithet use it for podcast related to teaching or to your research.

 Contact Anna Löthman for further information.